TomaSusi/arina-ptycho/README.md

-Open-source ptychographic phase reconstructions of Dectis ARINA 4D-STEM data collected on the Vienna Nion UltraSTEM100 by Toma Susi.
+Open-source ptychographic phase reconstructions of Dectris ARINA 4D-STEM data collected on the Vienna Nion UltraSTEM100 by Toma Susi.

 Initial code provided for the M&M2024 presentation on Wednesday July 31, 2024.